KLAT

-KLAT (1010 AM) is a commercial radio station in Houston, Texas.
-It is owned by Latino Media Network, and airs a Spanish-language adult contemporary and Regional Mexican radio format.
+KLAT (1010 AM) is a commercial radio station licensed to Houston, Texas, United States, and serving much of Greater Houston.
+Owned by Latino Media Network, it airs a Spanish-language adult contemporary and Regional Mexican format.

 KLAT's transmitter site is on West Little York Road in northwest Houston.
-By day, KLAT broadcasts at 5,000 watts.
-But to protect other stations on 1010 AM, a Canadian clear-channel frequency, KLAT is licensed to reduce power at night to 3,600 watts.
-As of current, KLAT has suspended night operations, after the loss of the nighttime transmitter site.

 History

 Early years as KODA

 On July 31, 1961, the station signed on as KODA.
 It was put on the air by Paul Taft of the Taft Broadcasting Company (no relation to Taft Broadcasting of Cincinnati, Ohio).
-Taft already owned an FM station, 99.1 KODA-FM, airing a beautiful music format.
+Taft already owned an FM station, KODA-FM, airing a beautiful music format.
 But few people had FM radios in those days, so an AM station was added to make the format available to more Houston residents.
 KODA was a daytimer during its early years, so it was required to go off the air between sunset and sunrise, while KODA-FM broadcast around the clock.

-At first, KODA and KODA-FM simulcast the same beautiful music, competing with ABC-owned 1320 KXYZ, which also played easy listening music.
+At first, KODA and KODA-FM simulcast the same beautiful music, competing with ABC-owned KXYZ, which also played easy listening music.
 But beginning in 1967, the Federal Communications Commission (FCC) banned AM-FM combos in most cities from simulcasting around the clock, so most of the day, KODA began airing a slightly different format, adding middle of the road vocals to the mostly instrumental playlist.

-Even though 1320 KXYZ was owned by ABC, that station stopped carrying ABC newscasts; they could only be heard on 1360 KWBA (now KWWJ), based in nearby Baytown, Texas.
-So the AM version of KODA began airing ABC News each hour.
+Even though KXYZ was owned by ABC, that station stopped carrying ABC newscasts; they could only be heard on KWBA, based in nearby Baytown, Texas.
+This allowed the AM version of KODA to begin airing ABC News each hour.